 In 1977, the post of Artistic Director and Principal Conductor was assumed by Kazimierz Kord, who held this position until the Philharmonic’s centenary in 2001.
 Between 1979 and 1990, Kord’s deputy conductor was Tadeusz Strugała.
 Kord focused on extending the repertoire, including oratorio and operatic works as well as many works of contemporary music.
 Together with Witold Lutosławski, Kord put forward the idea of short contemporary music festivals combining various disciplines of the arts.
 The first of these festivals took place after Lutosławski’s death and was named Lutosławski Forum in his honour.

 From 2002 to 2013 the Managing and Artistic Director of the Warsaw Philharmonic was Antoni Wit, who continued the repertoire policy of his predecessor but increased the presence of Polish music, often performed by foreign artists.
-Under his baton, various ensembles of the Warsaw Philharmonic recorded over y CD albums, of which forty for Naxos. ese recordings of mainly Polish composers (Karłowicz, Szymanowski, Lutosławski, Penderecki, Górecki, and Kilar) received several awards, among them a 2013 Grammy.
+Under his baton, various ensembles of the Warsaw Philharmonic recorded over fifty CD albums, of which forty for Naxos.
+These recordings of mainly Polish composers (Karłowicz, Szymanowski, Lutosławski, Penderecki, Górecki, and Kilar) received several awards, among them a 2013 Grammy.
 In August 2013, Antoni Wit concluded his tenure with a debut performance at the BBC Proms.

-Since the 2013/14 season the post of Artistic Director is held by Jacek Kaspszyk.
-He opened his tenure on 1 September 2013, conducting the final concert of the Chopin and His Europe Festival followed by an historic Warsaw Autumn Festival concert of Lutosławski’s Piano Concerto and Symphony no. 3 with pianist Krystian Zimerman, the latter also a highlight of the Lutosławski Year, winning the coveted Coryphaeus of Polish Music award for Event of the Year. rough May 2018, the Warsaw Philharmonic Orchestra under Kaspszyk recorded six CDs with the works of Mieczysław Weinberg; Brahms and Bach orchestrations by Schoenberg; Szymanowski, Wieniawski and Shostakovich with violinist Bomsori Kim, Młynarski, Weinberg and Penderecki (all for Warner Classics); and Chopin with soloist Ingolf Wunder (Deutsche Grammophon, 2015).
+Since the 2013/14 season, the post of Artistic Director was held by Jacek Kaspszyk.
+He opened his tenure on 1 September 2013, conducting the final concert of the Chopin and His Europe Festival followed by a historic Warsaw Autumn Festival concert of Lutosławski’s Piano Concerto and Symphony no. 3 with pianist Krystian Zimerman, the latter also a highlight of the Lutosławski Year, winning the coveted Coryphaeus of Polish Music award for Event of the Year. rough May 2018, the Warsaw Philharmonic Orchestra under Kaspszyk recorded six CDs with the works of Mieczysław Weinberg; Brahms and Bach orchestrations by Schoenberg; Szymanowski, Wieniawski and Shostakovich with violinist Bomsori Kim, Młynarski, Weinberg and Penderecki (all for Warner Classics); and Chopin with soloist Ingolf Wunder (Deutsche Grammophon, 2015).

 To date, the Warsaw Philharmonic Symphony Orchestra has made 140 tours on five continents and has appeared in almost every major concert hall in the world, warmly received by audiences and praised by music critics for its dynamic performances.
 The orchestra has also performed at many prestigious international festivals including Vienna, Berlin, Prague, Bergen, Lucerne, Montreux, Moscow, Brussels, Florence, Bordeaux, and Athens as well as the La Folle Journée festivals in Nantes, Bilbao, Lisbon, and Tokyo.
 The Warsaw Philharmonic also regularly participates in the Fryderyk Chopin International Piano Competition, Warsaw Autumn Festival, Chopin and His Europe Festival, and the Ludwig van Beethoven Easter Festival.
 It records for the Polish Radio and TV, Polish and foreign record labels as well as lm companies.
 Since 2016, the Warsaw Philharmonic broadcasts some of its concerts on the internet.